in2code-de/lux/Documentation/Technical/Leads/Companies.md

 Change the view to companies module by clicking on "Companies".

-We offer a valuable Leadfeeder integration into TYPO3 via LUX.
+We offer a valuable Leadfeeder [more information](https://www.leadfeeder.com/) integration into TYPO3 via LUX.
 Leadfeeder is able to convert an IP-address to company detail information.
 This B2B solution takes your website to a whole new level.
 Possible information from API is:
 * Company name
 * Branch